i8degrees/git-sync-template/README.md

 # git-sync-scripts

+This is a forked repository of [GollyTicker/git-sync-template](https://github.com/GollyTicker/git-sync-template).
+Thank you!

 A set of scripts to synchronize local folders.
 Primarily used for syncing Markdown-based knowledge files across multiple systems

 *Attention: These files are merely provided, because my private setup seems to solve some problems other people also had.
 You're best if you understand a bit about linux, command line, git and termux so that you can fix minor problems yourselves.
 These scripts are **NOT** intended as a jump-in immediately-user-friendly robust set of scripts, when used outside of their initial use-case.*